 While numbers from 1 through 59 are continuous, it has been found practical to designate specific intermediate numbers to define grades, resulting in steps.
 Hence, this text uses the following descriptions and their numerical equivalents, as approved by the ANA Board of Governors.

 While the preceding guidelines will undoubtedly prove useful to the reader, it is strongly advised that viewing actual coins in the marketplace will enable you to better determine grading practices affecting the series which interest you most.
 For example, the collector of Morgan silver dollars would do well to examine Morgans graded by a variety of services and sellers to determine in general what is considered to be MS-63, MS-64, MS-65, and higher grades.

 Reproduced with permission from The Official American Numismatic Association Grading Standards for United States Coins, 6th edition, copyright 2005 Whitman Publishing, LLC.
 All Rights Reserved.

 AU-58 is very close to a Mint State coin.
 You will notice a majority of the mint luster is still present in the protected area of the coins.
 On copper and silver coins, it still may retain some of its original mint color.

 For coins to be considered Mint State there must be no evidence of friction or wear on the coin.
 This is what usually pushes a coin out of the Mint State uncirculated grades and into the About Uncirculated category.
-It is possible for a coin to have a large amount of contact marks or bag marks and no evidence of wear.
+A coin can have a large number of contact marks or bag marks and no evidence of wear.
 This can make for an ugly but uncirculated Mint State coin.